zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-google.md

 Selfishness too.
 Paragraphs ((2-6) 7 (ii) (iii) should be used here)

 [APZ 185.2] (# apz185.2) # apz185.2 .ref .apz} "Someone has two name images
-Is not egoism omnipresent? ”Is omnipresent in the two names Whether one has ego or not, whether one gets it or not, is useless in the first place Did it burn in the fire of wisdom?
+Is not egoism omnipresent?
+"Is omnipresent in the two names Whether one has ego or not, whether one gets it or not, is useless in the first place Did it burn in the fire of wisdom?